Accelerating Byzantine-Robust Distributed Learning with Compressed Communication via Double Momentum and Variance Reduction: Intuition Behind Double Momentum

 \textbf{Conditional variance comparison}

 Therefore,

 and the ratio

-Thus, for any (possibly random and noise-dependent) trajectory \(\{\mu_t\}\), the conditional noise variance of the double-momentum estimator is strictly smaller than that of the single-momentum estimator, with an asymptotic reduction factor of about \(1/2\) when \(\eta\) is small.
-The time variation of \(\mu_t\) only affects the conditional mean \(\mathbb{E}[v_t\mid\mu_{1:t}],\mathbb{E}[u_t\mid\mu_{1:t}]\), i.e., the bias, but not the above variance formulas for the noise component.
+Thus, the conditional noise variance of the double-momentum estimator is strictly smaller than that of the single-momentum estimator, with an asymptotic reduction factor of about \(1/2\) when \(\eta\) is small.
+The time variation of \(\mu_t\) only affects the conditional mean \(\mathbb{E}[v_t\mid\mu_{1:t}]\) and \(\mathbb{E}[u_t\mid\mu_{1:t}]\), i.e., the bias, but not the above variance formulas for the noise component.

-Notably, the "half-variance" effect observed in the 1D toy model extends to each coordinate and thus to the full high-dimensional case.